autonomouslogic/eve-ref/docs/src/api/industry-cost.md

 https://api.everef.net/v1/industry/cost?product_id=22430&runs=8&me=4&te=4&structure_type_id=35827&security=LOW_SEC&rig_id=37180&rig_id=37183&system_cost_bonus=-0.5&manufacturing_cost=0.0129&facility_tax=0.02
 ```

-An this is an example output, with some material omitted for brevity:
+Below is an example output, with some material omitted for brevity.
+Because a T2 item was requested, it includes an invention step too, which is scaled to show _on average_ how many
+invention runs are needed to provide the requested manufacturing runs.
 ```json
 {
   "manufacturing" : {